tinymce/tinymce-docs/components/contextmenu/overview.md

 The most common type to use is `string`, which references an existing registered menu item.

 `ContextMenuItem`, `ContextSubMenu` and `SeparatorMenuItemApi` types are intended for use by plugins with completely dynamic menu requirements, where registering each menu item would be onerous and wasteful.
-For example the spellchecker shows a list of suggestions specific to the selected word.
+For example, the spellchecker shows a list of suggestions specific to the selected word.

 When creating a dynamic menu, the structure `type` properties are used in order to support untyped API usage:

-* type `item` (default) is a regular menu item, and must have an `onAction` method
+* type `item` (default) is a regular menu item, and must have an `onAction` method.
-* type `submenu` must have `getSubmenuItems`, and if it has an `onAction` property it is ignored
+* type `submenu` must have `getSubmenuItems`, and if it has an `onAction` property it is ignored.
-* type `separator` ignores all other properties
+* type `separator` ignores all other properties.

 #### Example

-Examples of registering context menu sections are available in the [context menu examples](example).
+Examples of registering context menu sections are available in the [context menu examples]({{site.baseurl}}../example).